 The classes are held at Holiday Home for Pets, East Ogwell, near Newton Abbot.
 We are lucky to have use of this venue but please be mindful that is private property and not owned by the Ogwell Dog Trainer, so please respect it is someones home.

 We have use of indoor and outdoor facilities.
 From March – September classes are mostly held outside, training in the real world, but we do have a small indoor area for those wet days.
 From October – March the day time classes are mostly held outside but we do have a small indoor area for those wet days.
 The evening classes are all held inside as it is too dark to train outside in the field, so please only choose an evening class in the winter months if you don’t mind training inside.
 If you would rather train outside, you need to book a daytime class.
+Please note – during covid-19 all lessons will be outside, adhereing to social distancing regulations.

 Please be aware, because we keep our class numbers small, once booked onto a course you cannot transfer onto a different date or time and any lessons missed or cancelled are not refunded.